 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 After surviving Hurricane Ida’s 150-mile-per-hour winds and historic rainfall in 2021, people in Louisiana and Mississippi faced electrical failures as well as food and fuel shortages.
 The hurricane also pummeled the New York City metro area, causing tornadoes and flash flooding that shut down the world’s largest public transit system.
-You can try to watch out for flash flood warnings when there’s consistent heavy rainfall, but often it’s so quick that there’s no time for any.
+You can try to watch out for flash flood warnings when there’s consistent heavy rainfall and learning about flood zones, but often it’s so quick that there’s no time for any.

 From the Gulf to the Big Apple, renters and owners faced the same problem: How do you clean up after so much water?
 The same question is something millions of Americans deal with almost every year during hurricane season, along with other natural disasters the lead to widespread flooding.

 It’s daunting to see signs of flooding in your home, like active water on the floor or water stains up the walls.
 The flood cleanup process begins by accepting your landscape has changed and knowing it can be fixed.
+Here is how to remove water from a flooded room.
 Start with these tips to help you following a flood from a hurricane or other natural disaster, no matter where you live.

 Turn Off the Utilities Before Dealing with Standing Water

 After a flood, if you’re dealing with more than 2 inches of standing water in your home, turn off the electricity and gas before doing anything else.

 Turn off power to the flooded basement if you can safely access the main electrical service panel without stepping in the water.
 If not, call an electrician.
 If water is in an area with gas-powered appliances, like the furnace or water heater, call the gas company to turn off the gas.
 If you smell gas, a pilot light may be out.
 Leave your home immediately and call the gas company.